I. General Legal Research Sites

 - Office of the Law Revision Counsel: This office within the U.S. House of Representatives offers several options for accessing the current and historical editions of the official United States Code (U.S.C.) in both HTML and PDF formats for download.
 The searchable U.S. Code is a particularly user-friendly option.

-- FDsys: Full‑text access to the Code of Federal Regulations (back to 1996), Federal Register (back to 1994), Congressional Record (back to 1994) and other government documents from the U.S. Government Printing Office.
+- FDsys: Full‑text access to the Code of Federal Regulations (back to 1996), Federal Register (back to 1994), Congressional Record (back to 1994) and other government documents from the U.S. Government Publishing Office.

 - Federal Administrative Agency Decisions & Other Actions: Can be searched by agency or by subject.
 Availability of material varies by agency.